On $\tau$-tilting finiteness of symmetric algebras of polynomial growth: Symmetric algebras of polynomial growth

 \section{Symmetric algebras of polynomial growth}

 As mentioned in the introduction, we only focus on representation-infinite symmetric algebras of polynomial growth.
-We display by Figure \ref{fig1} the complete classifications of these algebras up to Morita and Derived equivalences, where one may refer to the corresponding reference for the definitions of relevant algebras.
-Here, we follow the convention in \cite[(1.8)]{Sk06} that an algebra $A$ is called \emph{standard} if there exists a Galois covering $\hat{A}\to \hat{A}/G=A$ such that $\hat{A}$ is a simply connected locally bounded category, and $G$ is an admissible torsion-free group of $\mathsf{k}$-linear automorphisms of $\hat{A}$.
+We display by Table \ref{fig1} (originally from \cite{Sk06}) the complete classifications of these algebras up to Morita and derived equivalences, in which one may refer to the corresponding reference for the definitions of relevant algebras.
+Here, we follow the convention in \cite[(1.8)]{Sk06} that an algebra $A$ is called \emph{standard} if there exists a Galois covering $\hat{A}\to \hat{A}/G=A$ such that $\hat{A}$ is a simply connected locally bounded category, and $G$ is an admissible torsion-free group of $\k$-linear automorphisms of $\hat{A}$.
+In the table, \textbf{D} stands for representation-infinite domestic and \textbf{PG} stands for non-domestic polynomial growth.